A First Step Towards Runtime Analysis of Evolutionary Neural Architecture Search: Constructing Analyzable Problem

 \subsection{Problem Definition}

-We consider points $S_D:=\{x\in \mathbb{R}^D \vert \|x\|_2 \leq 1 \}$ as inputs to the neural network, and define a binary classification problem \textsc{Uniform} with labels in $\{0, 1\}$ on these points.
-Although the interpretation of neural network classifying points as 0 or 1 does not depend on $D$, as preliminary work, we will study the case $D=2$ for simplicity. \begin{definition} [\textsc{Uniform}] Given a unit \new{solid hyperball} constructed by points $S_D:=\{x\in \mathbb{R}^D \vert \|x\|_2 \leq 1 \}$, the classification problem consists of all points with non-negative $x_D$-dimension on the unit \new{solid hyperball}, i.e.,
+We consider points on $S:=\{x\in \mathbb{R}^D \vert \|x\|_2 \leq 1 \}$ as inputs to the neural network, and define a binary classification problem \textsc{Uniform} with labels in $\{0, 1\}$ \new{(i.e., negative class and positive class)} on these points.
+Although the interpretation of neural network classifying points as 0 or 1 does not depend on $D$, as preliminary work, we will study the case $D=2$ for simplicity. \new{Let evenly divide the unit circle $S$ into $n$ sectors with angle $2\pi/n$.
+We denote the $k$-th sector as $S_{\mathrm{sec}}^k$.
+Thus, $S=\cup_{k=1}^{n}S_{\mathrm{sec}}^k$.
+Furthermore, let each sector $S_{\mathrm{sec}}^k$ be divided into a triangle $S_{\mathrm{tri}}^k$ with area $\frac{1}{2}\sin(\frac{2\pi}{n})$ and a segment region (a segment is cut from a circle by a ``chord'') $S_{\mathrm{sec}}^k\setminus S_{\mathrm{tri}}^k$.
+Then, we define the \textsc{Uniform} problem by assigning the positive and negative class points as shown in Definition~\ref{def:uniform_problem}.} \begin{definition} [\textsc{Uniform}] {

-where $S_D^{\nabla}$ and $S_D^{\Delta}$ are two sets of polar coordinates, and \myref{eq:SDSw} represents them in detail: